Hollywood Insider - News Entertainment & Culture

 What is Bridgerton?

-Set in 1800s London, ‘Bridgerton’ tells the story of the Bridgerton family as they navigate high society in the Georgian Era (more specifically the Regency period).
-The Bridgerton family consists of widow Lady Violet Bridgerton and her eight children (Anthony Bridgerton, Benedict Bridgerton, Colin Bridgerton, Daphne Bridgerton, Eloise Bridgerton, Francesca Bridgerton, Gregory Bridgerton and Hyacinth Bridgerton).
-We mainly follow London’s aristocratic society (the Ton) during the annual social season of exclusive parties and balls as an exercise in controlling the pool of suitors and debutantes; and the Bridgerton family just might offer some of the best debutantes each year.
-From visits to the modiste and time at gentlemen’s clubs, to balls and calls at drawing rooms; the Ton led rather hectic lives during the wedding season.
+Set in 1800s London, ‘Bridgerton’ follows the lives of the Bridgerton family as they navigate the complexities of high society during the Georgian era, specifically the Regency period.
+The family is led by the widowed Lady Violet Bridgerton, who oversees her eight children: Anthony, Benedict, Colin, Daphne, Eloise, Francesca, Gregory, and Hyacinth.
+The series primarily focuses on London’s aristocratic society, known as the “Ton”, during the annual social season—a whirlwind of exclusive parties and balls designed to control the matchmaking between suitors and debutantes.
+The Bridgerton family is known for producing some of the most eligible debutantes each year.
+From trips to the modiste and time spent in gentlemen’s clubs, to glamorous balls and social calls in drawing rooms, life in the “Ton” during the wedding season is anything but quiet.

 WATCH THE TRAILER of the Film and the Revolution: ‘Can I Go Home Now?’